admin-sauce/offline-motivational-video-generator/README.md

 ## License

 MIT License.
-See LICENSE file for details.
+See LICENSE file for details

----